Hello and welcome to the podcast of Lotus Eaters episode 1236.

 She was never denied having the necessary men's rights.

-I'll say she was pressured.
+She said she was pressured.

-Well, yeah, except for the fact that if you examine some of the other articles that have come out regarding this, that she was denied bail.
+Well, yeah, except for the fact that if you examine some of the other articles that have come out regarding this, that she was denied bail, she was held on remand, she did feel pressured into this.

-Lucy Connolly, according to this article, likewise stood a strong chance of being acquitted because it's contrasting it with those other cases that we were referring to and was advised to plead not guilty by the Free Speech Union, but denied bail and facing months in prison waiting for a trial.
+Lucy Connolly, according to this article, likewise stood a strong chance of being acquitted because it's contrasting it with those other cases that we were referring to, and was advised to plead not guilty by the free speech union, but denied bail and facing months in prison waiting for a trial.

 Lord Hermer is a communist subversive.